Michael-Brukson/stock-dashboard/README.md

 npm start
 ```

-# OR:
+### Or:

-Visit the deployed page:
+1. Visit the deployed page:

 https://michael-brukson.github.io/stock-dashboard/

-and plug in the following free API Key:
+2. plug in the following free API Key:

+'''bash
 d2jlge1r01qj8a5k1gh0d2jlge1r01qj8a5k1ghg
+'''

 Or get your own at: